vedanthimte/VedantHimte/README.md

 - 📫 How to reach me ...
 Instagram- @vedanthimte

 # Details
 Hello, my name is Vedant Himte, and I am excited to share my skills and knowledge with you.
-I specialize in a wide range of topics, including coding and programming, chess, trading and the stock market, gaming, ethical hacking, class 12 preparation, JEE exam preparation, robotics, and artificial intelligence.
+I specialize in a wide range of topics, including coding and programming, chess, trading and the stock market, gaming, ethincal hacking , web and software development, robotics, and artificial intelligence.

 Coding and programming are at the core of my skillset.
 I have experience in several programming languages such as Python, Java, and C++, and I can teach you the basics of coding and how to write programs that can perform various tasks.
 As you progress, I will also guide you through more advanced topics such as software development and web development.
 <!---